Research Resources

 Researcher Guides

-The FNHA encourages all researchers to familiarize themselves with the existing protocols and expectations surrounding research in First Nations.
+The FNHA encourages all researchers to familiarize themselves with the existing protocols and expectations surrounding research in First Nations communities.

 This section lists resources that the FNHA Research and Knowledge Exchange team believes are essential for researchers to understand and refer to before they approach communities with their research proposals.